Of Drives, Sand, Sparkles and Spears – A Road trip to Rajasthan from Bangalore

 Me: (In my mind) Look at him!
 NO REACTION.
 Aahh!
 Why did I even talk!

 Lot of cuss words (in mind, of course!) and 20 minutes later, he parks the car near my office and turns towards me.
 I see his eyes gleaming like moonlight and smile beaming like the baby.

 He: That would be a nice idea!
 How about exploring Rajasthan, than just Udaipur?

 Me: Awesome!
 Wait a minute; I shall check the flight rates.

 He: Wait!
 I said we shall do Rajasthan, when did I say we’ll go by flight??

 And that’s how the novel idea of our 6000 odd kilometres, epic road trip to Rajasthan from Bangalore was born.
 I was undeniably reluctant with that idea and was prepared to book the flight tickets even on the day we started the trip.
+My mind was all like, why not go by flight, or at least by train.
 But, those of you who know Neetan will also know that he is quite obstinate with his decisions and his ideas.
 I was forced (Yes, forced!) to research about places to see, stay and eat.
 I was really scared and worried, to say the least.

 Though I was utterly reluctant to embark on a trip like this, I was vehemently nominated by Neetan to plan and execute the hotel bookings, to take care of itinerary, get familiar with the route maps and hunt for appetizing places to dig in.
 Well, once you start to do something and pour out our heart into it, you will eventually start liking it.
 But, it is at that point, when you start loving it, is when you have found your passion and I was nowhere near that!